MarkLagodych/walc/docs/walc-format.md

 Redundant paretheses around abstractions as in `(^x x)` as well as syntax sugar like `(a b c)` instead of `((a b) c)` are *not allowed*.
-This makes it much easier to parse than traditional mathematical notation.
+This makes it much easier to parse than traditional mathematical notation while maintaining the relative ease of manually writing the code.
+The grammar as it is written above directly corresponds to a simple predictive recursive-descent parser.

 ## Interpretation